medialab/hyphe/README.md

     docker-compose pull
     ```

-  + **Alternative: build** your own images from the source code (mostly for development or if you intend to edit the code, and for some very specific configuration settings):
+  + **Alternative: Build** your own images from the source code (mostly for development or if you intend to edit the code, and for some very specific configuration settings):

     ```bash
     docker-compose build